You know, if you look at it the right way, everything in your life is a dance.

 I felt lighter.
 Still moving, but settling down.
 “I could learn to love this rhythm,” I thought to myself.
 This was the point at which I realized I would have something to write about this weekend after all.

-We picked up our friend Krista and drove to the playground at the Dingle, which is a park overlooking the Northwest Arm (which is a body of water, not a body part, just for the record), and as we drove up we saw a couple sitting together on a park bench.
+We drove to the playground at the Dingle, which is a park overlooking the Northwest Arm (which is a body of water, not a body part, just for the record), and as we drove up we saw a couple sitting together on a park bench.
 Their heads were bent down and they were staring adoringly at the baby the woman held cradled in her arms.
 The wind ruffled their hair and cards drove by and seagulls called overhead, but the little family was wrapped in their own special Stillness.
 It seemed to spread out around them like a peaceful bubble.

 And as I looked at them I felt my own rhythm slow to match theirs.
 I observed the park around me from a place of stillness.
 And I thought, “You know, this whole ‘5Rhythms’ thing is a great way to see the world.”